gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Mapping Azure IoT Central Interface Command with Direct Method Bindings

+Azure Iot Central application template interface includes a command capability.
+The command capability defines a display name, a command named **ResetMethod**, and schema information.
+The command name maps to the DirectMethodBinding **methodName**.

-This maps to the **ResetMethod** command defined in the Azure IoT Central Device template.
+From your web browser, switch back to the Azure IoT Central application and explore the Azure Sphere Device Template and the Interfaces.

 ![](resources/iot-central-device-template-interface-fan1.png)